lime-green/remote-docker-aws/README.md

 Profiles are a way to organize and override settings for different projects.
-Values nested in a profile override the values defined outside a profile, except for lists and dictionaries which are merged to the values outside the profile
+Values nested in a profile override the values defined outside a profile, except for lists and dictionaries which are merged with the values outside the profile

 ## Cost